What a way to return from her holiday.

 Leaving the rest of the team to take Katse and the captain back to Crescent Coral, she took Ken's plane to the South Pole, making modifications enroute to allow it to withstand the extreme cold.
 The lock to the energy source proved a bit tricky, but a strand of hair from the genetically-altered patch on her forehead -- the bit that grew in purple -- solved that problem.
 Then she used another mini-nuke to destroy Sosai's energy source.

 Once back at the base, after 38 hours with no sleep (including the reconnaissance mission that preceded this narration), she took a quick shower and nap, waking to find Joe at her side.
-They embraced and vented their passion, then Joe repeated his offer of marriage.
-This time, she accepted, and they repeated their recent actions, with some variations -- she was the only woman who could make Joe finish more than twice; this time, she settled for four times.
+They had a tickle fight, then Joe repeated his offer of marriage.
+This time, she accepted, and they had another tickle fight.
+She was the only woman who could make Joe giggle more than twice; this time, she settled for four times.

 Cricket and Joe walked into the break room to discover a celebration -- Ken had taken the advice she'd given him just before leaving the Phoenix, and Jun had accepted.
 "Please, Cricket, you must be my Maid of Honour!"

-Laughing, she agreed, then went back to her day job of technical writing and being secretary to her father, wondering when she would tell Joe about his child-to-be.
+Laughing, she agreed, then went back to her day job of technical writing and being secretary to her father.
+She hoped she and Joe would have lots of kids.

-Thanks to Ninja-Sam Winchester for the mini-beta.
-And special thanks to Emby Quinn and Missy Wilson for the Gatchaman Mary Sue Litmus test; without it, well, imagine the worst.
+Thanks to Ninja-Sam Winchester for the mini-beta, and to Catherine and Holly Reese-Lay for pointing out that it needed censoring.
+And special thanks to Emby Quinn and Missy Wilson for the Gatchaman Mary Sue Litmus test.
+Without it, imagine the worst.